tsmith4014/tsmith4014/README.md

 I've implemented a multi-faceted CI/CD pipeline right here in my GitHub profile!
 Every day at 1AM and 1PM EST, GitHub Actions trigger a YAML configuration file.
 This file sets up an Ubuntu environment, installs Python, and resolves dependencies.
 It then runs two Python scripts: one fetches a new programming joke from JokeAPI and the other fetches a new activity suggestion from BoredAPI.
 Both updates are then reflected in this README.md, providing not only a fresh laugh but also a novel suggestion for something interesting to do every day.
 This showcases the power and flexibility of DevOps practices in real-time, making my profile more engaging and dynamic.

 **********
-⚡ AI Joke of the Day: 🤖 Four engineers get into a car.
-The car won't start.
+⚡ AI Joke of the Day: 🤖 What do you get if you lock a monkey in a room with a typewriter for 8 hours?
+A regular expression. 🤖
-The Mechanical engineer says "It's a broken starter".
-The Electrical engineer says "Dead battery".
-The Chemical engineer says "Impurities in the gasoline".
-The IT engineer says "Hey guys, I have an idea: How about we all get out of the car and get back in". 🤖
 **********
 ⚡ AI Suggestion of the Day: 🤖 👥 Be social | 👤 Grab a friend | 💵 Pocket change needed | 🎉 Explore the nightlife of your city 🤖
 **********